nekr0z/matebook-applet/README.md

 ```
 $ sudo usermod -a -G huawei-wmi YOUR_USERNAME
 ```
 (naturally, you need to put your actual username instead of `YOUR_USERNAME`).
-After that, you need to add `udev` rules to make the hookr writable to users in `huawei-wmi` group.
+After that, you need to add `udev` rules to make the hooks writable to users in `huawei-wmi` group.
 This can be done by adding a file containing the necessary rules to `/etc/udev/rules.d/` directory.
 A sample file is included with matebook-applet and can be simply copied (if the name you chose for the special group on previous steps is indeed `huawei-wmi`):
 ```
 $ sudo cp huawei-wmi.rules /etc/udev/rules.d/
 ```